 - Strongest Horse – In relation to its size, the Shetland pony is one of the world’s strongest Equidae.

-This miniature horse breed was created in the United States as a result of selective breeding.
-The goal of breeding this horse was to produce a breed that, both physically and mentally is as similar to a large horse as possible but in the smallest possible format.
+This miniature horse breed was created in the United States due to selective breeding.
+The goal of breeding this horse was to produce a physical and mental breed that is as similar to a large horse as possible but in the smallest possible format.
 Therefore, they have leaner bodies with longer necks than the stereotypical pony appearance.
-Miniature horses have existed by our side for a long time and dates back to the 1500s, when royalty used them for exotic animal entertainment.
-However, it was not until the late 1800s that a solid breeding program took place in America, which created this specific breed.
+Miniature horses have existed by our side for a long time, dating back to the 1500s, when royalty used them for exotic animal entertainment.
+However, in the late 1800s, a solid breeding program took place in America, which created this specific breed.

-Mini Horses look like miniature versions of horses and act like them, but due to their small size and reduced physical strength, adults are not able to ride them.
+Mini Horses look like miniature versions of horses and act like them, but due to their small size and reduced physical strength, adults cannot ride them.
 The average rule for how much a horse can carry is around 20% of their body weight, but when we apply that to miniature horses, they can only carry a rider and a saddle weighing between 25 and 70 pounds, depending on the size of the horse.
-This limits the riders to toddlers and small children, causing a problem when it comes to training an unbroken horse since children usually need more experience.
+This limits the riders to toddlers and small children, causing problems when training an unbroken horse since children usually need more experience.

 Features and character

 - No Dwarf gene – Miniature horses cannot be a product of dwarf genes passed on by horses.
-Sometimes dwarf horses are sold very expensively as “real miniature horses”, so beware when buying!
+Sometimes, dwarf horses are sold very expensively as “real miniature horses, ” so beware when buying!

-- Versatile use – With their fast learning and easy mindset, they are both popular therapy animals and circus animals.
+- Versatile use – With their fast learning and easy mindset, they are both popular therapy and circus animals.

-- The world smallest horse – Thumbelina was the world’s smallest horse, born in 2001 in Missouri.
+- The world’s smallest horse – Thumbelina was the world’s smallest horse, born in 2001 in Missouri.
 She was a miniature horse with dwarf genes (therefore not considered a pure miniature horse) with a height of merely 43 cm.